pellaeon/facebook-micromanage/README.md

 - [x] Get list of your liked pages

+## Appearance modifications

+- Hides section headers in chat sidebar, "Contacts", "Groups", etc.
+- A share block will pop up on hover of "Share" button beneath posts, very annoying when you are scrolling through the feed, it is disabled.
+- Hides your fan pages in chat sidebar

 ## Block type tracking

 Similar project started by the author, [facebook-not-typing](https://github.com/pellaeon/facebook-not-typing) blocks facebook from knowing you're typing a comment or message.